wp-plugins/participants-database/readme.txt

 When they sign in, they will be sent an email with a private link to their full record.
 This page is where the second [pdb_record] shortcode goes.

 If you want to display the list on your website, place the [pdb_list] shortcode on any page or post.
 Long lists can be paginated.
 The fields that get displayed is set on the fields management page under the "display" column.

 The display can be customized with additional parameters:

-* list-limit - sets the number of records to list per page (defaults to the plugin setting value)
+* list_limit - sets the number of records to list per page (defaults to the plugin setting value)
 * class - lets you set the CSS class of the container (defaults to 'participants-database')
+* filter - lets you determine which records are shown (see the usage notes for an explanation)
+* sortby - order the list by one of the columns
+* order - determines whether the list is ordered in ascending (asc) or descending (desc) order

 **Quick Start Instructions:**